princjef/commitlint-azure-pipelines-cli/README.md

 ## Compatibility

-This package is only tested against the latest Node.js LTS release.
-Make sure you select the latest LTS release for your commitlint step/job.
+This package is only tested against Node.js 10.x and up.
 This task is tested against all of the hosted operating systems (win, mac, linux).

 [azure pipelines]: https://azure.microsoft.com/en-us/services/devops/pipelines/
 [commitlint]: https://github.com/conventional-changelog/commitlint